NeoNogin/PiRateTV/README.md

 - **Physical Controls**: Mapped to Pirate Audio buttons for easy navigation.
 - **Sleep Mode**: Turns off the display backlight to save power while keeping the app running.
 - **Audio Control**: Hardware volume control via ALSA/amixer.
+- **Web Interface**: Control playback, browse files, and upload media from a web browser on your phone or PC.
+- **Folder Uploads**: Upload entire folders with subdirectories and files, preserving the directory structure.

 ## Hardware Requirements